Coronavirus Wedding Laws: Everything You Need To Know

 Wedding ceremonies of up to 30 guests are permitted at a wedding venue (but this number has to include any extra staff like photographers and the officiant, but not the venue staff) and receptions or parties that traditionally follow ceremonies are “strongly advised not to take place at this time”.
 Other rules include no singing, no playing wind instruments and no food or drink being consumed during the ceremony.
 More guidance from the government on how to host a Covid-19 secure wedding can be found here.

 If you live in Northern Ireland small outdoors weddings of up to 10 people are allowed (from 8 June onwards) as are weddings if one partner is terminally ill.
 Before 4 July the only weddings allowed were for those in exceptional circumstances (if one member of the couple is ill).
 While these updates will be music to engaged couples’ ears, there’s still been no information on larger full-scale weddings without social distancing yet.
 However, places of worship are now open for services, so larger scale weddings may be permitted in the not too distant future.

-Wales have lifted the ban on weddings (from 29 June) but celebrations must be small and socially distanced.
-Scotland have also lifted the ban with outdoor weddings permitted from 29 June.
-For ongoing updates on the rules around weddings it’s important to keep an eye on the daily briefings.
+Wales has lifted the ban on weddings (from 29 June) but celebrations must be small and socially distanced.
+Scotland has also lifted the ban with outdoor weddings permitted from 29 June.
+For ongoing updates on the rules around weddings it’s important to keep an eye on any government announcements.

 What to do if your wedding is coming up?